zeronito/winamp/README.md

 ## About

-Aye, so check it – Winamp?
-That’s that OG player from back in the day, dropped in '97, and it’s legendary ‘cause it could handle just about any audio you threw at it.
-Built by Nullsoft, this joint had the streets on lock for years, with millions still rockin' with it.
-It might’ve taken a lil’ breather, but now they opened up the code to the people, lettin' developers remix it and bring it up to speed for today’s vibe.
-And you already know, it still whips the llama’s ass, no cap.
+Aight, bet – let’s flip it up with that extra sauce: Yo, Winamp?
+That’s that day-one, real MVP of music players, came out swingin’ back in ‘97 like a true OG.
+Had the whole game on lock, no question.
+Built by Nullsoft, and trust me, it ain’t missin’ a beat – handled any track you threw at it like it was nothin’.
+Folks was out here heavy rockin’ with it for years, even when it took a lil’ hiatus.
+But now?
+They done opened the gates, lettin’ the tech heads remix it, make it fit the new wave, ya feel me?
+And best believe, it’s still out here kickin’ like a Skibidi Sigma Ohio boss, no cap.
+Llama’s still gettin’ served, on God.

 ## Usage